profdocpizza/PyMolGridVisualiser/README.md

     conda activate pymolgrid
     ```

-5. Run the tool on sample PDB files:
+5. Unzip example pdb files:
     ```
+    unzip examples/pdbs/all_pdbs.zip -d examples/pdbs/
+    ```

+6. Run the tool on sample PDB files:
+    ```
     python src/protein_visualiser.py examples/
+    ```
+7. The output file will be saved in `/outputs` directory as PDF.

+8. Run the tool on your PDB files with custom settings:
+    ```
+    python src/protein_visualiser.py path/to/your/pdbs --filename_pattern "" --num_files 1000 --grid 8 5 --output_pdf_name "proteases"
     ```

 For detailed usage instructions, visit the [Usage Guide](docs/usage.md).